Love Is the Message, The Message Is Death

 31 May - 12 July

-E-WERK will present Love Is the Message, The Message Is Death (2016) by internationally acclaimed artist Arthur Jafa in its Turbine Hall.
-The work consists of footage shot by Jafa, a visual artist with a long career as a cinematographer and film director, as well as clips sampled from films, newscasts, sporting events, music videos, and citizen videos, much of it downloaded from the Internet.
-These images traverse the twentieth century, focusing on the lives of Bipoc people set against the backdrop of systemic racism and white supremacism.
-This work is a powerful meditation on racism and Black pain, creativity and Black resilience and will be shown for the first time in Brandenburg.
+E-WERK Luckenwalde presents Love Is the Message, The Message Is Death (2016) by internationally acclaimed artist Arthur Jafa in its Turbine Hall.
+Jafa’s landmark work consists of footage shot by Jafa, a visual artist with a long career as a cinematographer and film director, as well as clips sampled from films, newscasts, sporting events, music videos, and citizen videos, much of it downloaded from the Internet.
+The work is a searing, seven-minute collage of images traversing the twentieth century, focusing on the lives of BIPOC (Black, Indigenous, and People of Color) people set against the backdrop of systemic racism and white supremacism.
+This work is a powerful meditation on violence, joy, racism, Black pain, creativity and Black resilience.

 About Arthur Jafa